It all starts here with a craving

 The website is located in /srv/www/wordpress on my server.
 There are two issues if a git repo is created in this folder.
 First, https://en-cavale.org/.git/logs/HEAD provides some unwanted information, and second, it breaks plugin update.

-mount --bind /srv/www/wordpress /home/ubuntu/wordpress/site
+mount --bind /srv/www/wordpress /home/ubuntu/wordpress/wordpress

 Trying the backup